syncfusion-content/maui-docs/MAUI/Cards/Customization.md

 ### VisibleIndex

-VisibleIndex is used when given index of the card to be displayed in front of the card layout.
+The `VisibleIndex` is utilized when providing the index of the card that is intended to be displayed at the front of the card layout.

 {% tabs %}